nozense/StupidHarpTab/README.md

 FILE is the file with one or more tabs
 STYLE is "div" for a div/border based parsing and "unicode" to use unicode symbols.

+Note that one file can contain several TABs.

 ## Tab/file syntax

 Explanation | Notation